 I’m not a fan of using the word ‘normal’, as it implies that there’s something wrong, if you don’t fit in society’s typical expectations.
-However, when it comes to erectile functioning, what your penis does and doesn’t do could be telling you something important about your physical and mental health, which might need some medical or psychological attention.
+However, when it comes to erectile function, what your penis does and doesn’t do could be telling you something important about your physical and mental health, which might need some medical or psychological attention.

 For as long as you can remember, you’ve probably woken every morning with that familiar sensation of a full bladder and an erect penis.
 If you notice that your morning erections are less frequent or less rigid, visit your GP, as it could be an early warning sign of heart disease or diabetes.
 Many conditions can affect your erectile functioning, such as stress, tiredness, illness, medication, drugs & alcohol, smoking, hormones, ageing and nerve damage.